Homily: Roman Catholic Mass homily

+The GIRM and the 1983 Code of Canon Law prescribe that the preaching of the Homily is reserved to ordained ministers (bishops, priests, and deacons) and never to lay persons, and is required on Sundays, Holy Days of Obligation, and Masses that are celebrated with the participation of a congregation.

 Other senses

 Contemporary Protestant clergy often use the term 'homily' to describe a short sermon, such as one created for a wedding or funeral.

 In colloquial, non-religious, usage, homily often means a sermon concerning a practical matter, a moralizing lecture or admonition, or an inspirational saying or platitude, but sermon is the more appropriate word in these cases.